Subscription Blogs

 • Billing Types: Billnow, Regular, Corrective, Trial Billing

-• Invoicing: Invoice payload generated in BRM and third party system to create invoice PDFs from template
+• Invoicing: Invoice payload generated in BRM; third-party system creates invoice PDFs from template

 Collections

-• Promise to Pay feature to defer collection actions for few days.
+• Promise-to-Pay feature to defer collection actions for a few days

 General Ledger (GL) Reporting

-• Oracle BRM recognizes different revenue types for revenue recognition. e.g. Billed Earned, Billed Unearned, Unbilled etc.
+• Oracle BRM recognizes different revenue types: Billed Earned, Billed Unearned, Unbilled, etc.

-• To report general ledger data consistently, we run G/L reports on a daily basis to take into account the revenue
+• GL reports run on a daily basis to account for revenue consistently

 Notification